-The cochlear implant team will go through the surgical process and risks in more detail.
+A cochlear implant audiologist will go through the surgical process and risks in more detail.
 Cochlear implant surgery is an established operation which is generally very safe.
-Most people will experience no major problems following this operation but as with every surgical procedure, there are some risks, and these will be outlined to you at this appointment.
+The majority of people will experience no major problems following this operation but as with every surgical procedure there are some risks, and these will be outlined to you at this appointment.